igreenwood/loupe/README.md

 ```
 For more details, see [the sample program](https://github.com/igreenwood/loupe/tree/master/loupe-sample).

-## Using with some image loader libraries.
+## Using with image loader libraries.
 loupe is just a touch helper of the ImageView.
-You can use any image loader libraries.
+You can use loupe with any image loader libraries.
-If you use with some libraries, it would be better that initialize `Loupe` after the image loading has finished.
+If you use with the image loader library, it would be better that initialize `Loupe` after the image loading has finished.
-with Glide, something like this.
+With Glide, something like this.

 ```kotlin
 Glide.with(imageView.context).load(url)